PhilipPartsch/open-someip-spec/src/someip-sd.rst

 * Interpreting incoming IPv4 and IPv6 Endpoint Options as SD endpoints instead of the Address and Port number in the outer layers.

 .. feat_req:: 🎯
-    :id: feat_req_someipsd_1157
+    :id: feat_req_someipsd_1194
     :reqtype: Requirement
     :security: NO
     :safety: QM
     :satisfies:
     :status: valid
     :collapse: True

-.. rst-class:: compact

-The Client and Server shall implement the "SD Endpoint option":
+The Client and Server shall implement the explicit requesting of Initial Events.

-* Interpreting incoming IPv4 and IPv6 Endpoint Options as SD endpoints instead of the Address and Port number in the outer layers.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_946